 Morning Fork

-Striving to make brunch an everyday experience — rather than something that’s reserved for weekends — Morning Fork offers brunch Wednesday through Sunday, plus monthly themed brunches (think Star Wars, fairy tales, and Hawaiian luau).
-The short rib Benedict with a hash brown base and béarnaise sauce is an especially popular order, but the full brunch menu boasts a plethora of other savory items, too, such as corned beef hash with sweet potatoes, and a veggie breakfast burrito.
-There are also a variety of choices to satisfy your sweet tooth, from the liege waffles with a variety of toppings, or the brioche French toast with fruit.
+Striving to make brunch an everyday experience — rather than something reserved for weekends — Morning Fork offers brunch Wednesday through Sunday, plus monthly themed brunches (think Star Wars, fairy tales, and Hawaiian luau).
+The short rib Benedict with a hash brown base and béarnaise sauce is an especially popular order.
+Still, the full brunch menu boasts a plethora of other savory items, too, such as corned beef hash with sweet potatoes and a veggie breakfast burrito.
+There are also various choices to satisfy your sweet tooth, from the liège waffles with tasty toppings or the brioche French toast with fruit.

 The biscuits and gravy are a must-try at Morning Fork!
 They certainly don’t skimp on the gravy, do they?
 Image: Morning Fork